vubiostat/ODSMethods/README.md

 # ODSMethods

-This package is a draft at present to bring together a wide variety of outcome dependent sampling (ODS) methods led by professors at Vanderbilt University Medical Center.
+This package is a draft at present to bring together a wide variety of outcome dependent sampling (ODS) methods led by professors at Vanderbilt University.

 ## Healthy Package Development